Getting Started with Articulation Therapy

 If your child has displayed or is known to have any of the following, then they may be more prone to developing an articulation disorder.
 It is important to note that during development, each child develops at their own pace.
 As a result, if your child is showing some signs of articulation in early development, this is no cause for concern.
 However, it may be best to check them with a doctor to ensure any potential disorders can be treated.

 With all language disorders in children it is crucial that treatment begins as early as possible.
 As children grow, they continue to develop new cognitive pathways for speech and language which become more difficult to change later in life.
 SpeechAim offers therapy for children with speech impediments to help improve their language abilities from an early age.
 Having your child in therapy for their speech impediment can ensure great benefits for later in life, whether it be social interactions, professional settings, educational opportunities etc. Most importantly, our trained experts at SpeechAim, will help instill a new sense of confidence in your child's ability to produce speech and communicate with others.

-Should you have any questions for queries about our sessions, please contact us directly via email or our contact number.
+If you have any questions for queries about our sessions, please contact us directly via email or our contact number.
 Our friendly staff will get back you to as soon as possible to resolve any questions that you may have.

 We also offer Speech Therapy Sessions for: